Shadow55AA/HMM/README.md

 ### HexRom8bit

 A read only memory component that allows hexadecimal to be entered just like a Label.
 16 bit address allows for up to 65,536 bytes.
 The least significant bit is on the bottom left and bottom right for the address and output respectively.
+The address points to the 2nth character in the text.
+That character and the one after is converted into a byte.

 ### AsmRom8bit